oapicf/pinterest-sdk/clients/kotlin/generated/docs/KeywordsApi.md

 val adAccountId : kotlin.String = adAccountId_example // kotlin.String | Unique identifier of an ad account.
 val campaignId : kotlin.String = campaignId_example // kotlin.String | Campaign Id to use to filter the results.
 val adGroupId : kotlin.String = 123123123 // kotlin.String | Ad group Id.
-val matchTypes : kotlin.collections.List<MatchType> =  // kotlin.collections.List<MatchType> | Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a>
+val adGroupIds : kotlin.collections.List<kotlin.String> =  // kotlin.collections.List<kotlin.String> | List of Ad group Ids to retrieve keywords from.
+This feature is currently in BETA and is not available to all users. val matchTypes : kotlin.collections.List<MatchType> =  // kotlin.collections.List<MatchType> | Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a>
 val pageSize : kotlin.Int = 56 // kotlin.Int | Maximum number of items to include in a single page of the response.
+Default maximum of 250.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. val bookmark : kotlin.String = bookmark_example // kotlin.String | Cursor used to fetch the next page of items
 try {
-    val result : KeywordsGet200Response = apiInstance.keywordsGet(adAccountId, campaignId, adGroupId, matchTypes, pageSize, bookmark)
+    val result : KeywordsGet200Response = apiInstance.keywordsGet(adAccountId, campaignId, adGroupId, adGroupIds, matchTypes, pageSize, bookmark)
     println(result)
 } catch (e: ClientException) {
     println("4xx response calling KeywordsApi#keywordsGet")